 As in the past, all Integra models feature equal-length halfshafts, which virtually eliminate torque steer.

-The optional, electronically controlled 4-speed automatic transmission, available in RS, LS and GS models, is a highly refined unit designed to offer a superb blend of sporty response and sophisticated manners.
-It features an ignition retard system to reduce shift-shock, a torque-load control shift sequence, a low-hold feature to enhance performance on driver demand, a large-capacity torque converter to reduce slippage and provide a more direct feel, and the Grade Logic Control System to reduce unwanted shift hunting on up- and downhill grades.
+The optional, electronically controlled four-speed automatic transmission, available in LS and GS models, is highly refined unit designed to offer a superb blend of sporty response and sophisticated manners.
+It features an ignition retard system to reduce shift-shock, a torque-load control shift sequence, a low-hold feature to enhance performance on driver demand, a large-capacity torque converter to reduce slippage and provide a more direct feel and Grade Logic Control System to reduce unwanted shift hunting on up-and downhill grades.